thantos1216/Arduino/README.md

-# Arduino
+# Arduino Automated Watering Project
 Arduino Projects

-## Repository to house multiple arduino projects that are either completed or in process of completion
+## First uploaded project that is an automated watering system for animals such as Ducks and other small 'farm' creatures.